 The closing date for applications is 15 January 2019.
 Applying after this date means your preferences will be considered after all the preferences received on time have been allocated, reducing the possibility that you may get one of your preferences.

-The online application process is not available after 15 January 2019, you will need to complete a primary or junior late application form if you are applying after this date and return to the address stated on the application form.
-A copy of the late application form will be available here from 16 January 2019.
+The online application process is not available after 15 January 2019, you will need to complete a late application form (starting school for the first time Sept 2019) (PDF, 354KB) or a late application form (moving up to junior school Sept 2019) (PDF, 351KB) if you are applying after this date and return to the address stated on the application form.

 Between January 2019 and April 2019 the council will be processing applications.
 Your child’s information is passed onto all schools that you have applied to.
 Foundation Schools, Catholic Schools and academies will then rank all applicants in order of the oversubscription criteria to enable us to allocate places in readiness for the national offer day on 16 April 2019.